-Luminance characteristics for illuminated advertising on street name posts shall normally accord with the requirements outlined in Appendix D of the manual.
-However, illuminated advertising on street name posts located within the road reserve must meet the following luminance requirement in lieu of those specified in Appendix D.
+Luminance characteristics for illuminated advertising on street name signs shall normally accord with the requirements outlined in Appendix D of the manual.
+However, static internally illuminated advertising on street name signs located within the road reserve must meet the following luminance requirement in lieu of those specified in Appendix D.

-Luminance from the device must not exceed 300 cd/m2.
+• Luminance from the device must not exceed 300 cd/m2.